rnpbr/opennetworking-docs/docs/en/Laboratórios/Juniper/vJunos/Monitoramento-Telegraf/index.md

 ## :material-tools: 3.
 Requirements

-Below are listed the minimum hardware and software requirements needed to run the lab.
-Make sure to include the essential tools, such as **Containerlab** and **Docker**, in addition to the previously created `br-lab` network.
+Below are listed the minimum hardware and software requirements to run the lab.
+Be sure to include essential tools such as **Containerlab** and **Docker**, as well as the previously created `br-lab` network.
-To learn more about these items access:
+To learn more about these items, access:

 - [Criação da Rede br-lab](../../../../Ferramentas/Primeiros passos - preparando o ambiente.md)
 -  <a target="_blank" href="https://www.docker.com/get-started/">Docker Installation</a>